xavi-/beeline/README.markdown

 In the event that a request matches two rules, the following precedence rules are considered:

 - Fully defined rules take highest precedence.
 In other words, `"/index"` has a higher precedences then ``"r`^/index$`"`` even though semantically both rules are exactly the same.
+- Tokens and RegExp rules have the same precednce
-- Regex rules take higher precedence than `404`
+- RegExp rules take higher precedence than `404`
 - `404` has the lowest precedences
 - The `503` rules is outside the precedence rules.
 It can potentially be triggered at any time.